-In partnership with the Landegger Program in International Business Diplomacy, PwC is searching for students to participate in a semester-long, team-based consulting project to investigate millennials’ expectations on the future of performance feedback and evaluations.
+In partnership with the Landegger Program in International Business Diplomacy, PwC is searching for students to participate in a semester-long, team-based learning experience to investigate the future of performance management in business.

 How does it work?

-Interested students should submit individual applications for the Spring 2017 Field Study.
+Interested students should submit individual applications for the Spring 2018 Field Study.
 PwC will select 5-6 students to form a Field Study team.
-Over the course of the semester, the team will receive personalized coaching and guidance from consultants and Partners from PwC’s People & Organization Practice (www.pwc.com/us/en/people-management/index.jhtml) as they work to solve a real-world talent-related challenge.
+Over the course of the semester, the team will receive personalized coaching and guidance from senior consultants in PwC’s People & Organization Practice (www.pwc.com/us/en/people-management/index.jhtml) as they work to research a real, talent-related challenge that PwC is aiming to solve.
 At the end of the semester, the Field Study team will present a final deliverable to PwC leaders, which will influence PwC’s global talent strategy.

 Who is eligible?

-Undergraduate and Graduate IBD Candidates, as well as students enrolled in an IBD gateway course.
+Undergraduate and Graduate IBD Candidates, as well as students enrolled in an IBD gateway course and/or graduate students with prior private sector experience.
 Preference will be given to students already accepted into the IBD Program.

 What is the time commitment?

-Each team member should plan to dedicate approx. 8 hrs per week to the Field Study, including one or two day-long workshops, two team meetings per week, and individual research.
-The Field Study will run from late January through late April.
+Each team member should plan to dedicate approximately.
+8 hours per week to the Field Study, as well as one or twoincluding one day-long workshops, two team meetings per week, and individual research.
+The Field Study will run from mid January through mid-to-late April.

-The Field Study is an interactive learning experience that does not include compensation or academic credit.
-However, participants will receive in-person, one-on-one coaching and guidance from senior PwC consultants and Partners throughout the course of the semester.
+The Field Study is an interactive learning experience that does not include compensation.
+However, participants will receive coaching and guidance from senior PwC consultants throughout the semester.

 What do past participants have to say about the experience?